 This disease is an age-related, gradual degenerative process.
 It affects a dog's spinal cord over a period of time and is often undetected until the condition is advanced.

-The shock-absorbing discs between your dog's vertebrae gradually begin to harden, and will eventually be unable to properly cushion the vertebrae.
-The hardened discs typically go on to compress and bulge the spinal cord, often damaging the dog's nerve impulses, such as those that control the bowel and bladder.
-In other cases, a poor landing or simple jump can cause one or more of the hardened discs to burst and press into the nerves of the dog's spinal cord, causing potential nerve damage, pain or even paralysis.
+The shock-absorbing discs between your dog's vertebrae gradually begin to harden and will eventually be unable to properly cushion the vertebrae.
+The hardened discs typically go on to cause compressing and bulging of the spinal cord, which can impact a dog's mobility and damage their nerve impulses, such as those that control the bowel and bladder.

 Can a dog recover from IVDD without surgery?

 If your dog has been diagnosed with IVDD but is still able to walk, non-surgical treatments may be able to help him recover.
 However, if the IVDD is severe and your dog has lost the ability to walk, urgent emergency treatment is required.

 Non-surgical treatment for IVDD is also called conservative management or treatment.
 Non-surgical treatment aims to help relieve pain and discomfort and improve mobility and bladder/bowel control.
 Non-surgical treatments for IVDD dogs include:

 - Strict Crate-Rest - Strict rest will be essential to relieving your dog's IVDD symptoms without surgery.
 This will require patience, as your dog will need to be strictly confined to a small room or crate for at least four weeks to give his body enough time to attempt to mend the damage.

 - Anti-Inflammatory Medications - Anti-inflammatory medications can help reduce pain and swelling.
 These medications are used in conjunction with crate-rest and restricted activity.